donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 I previously said there would be an equivalent to `$ npm publish --dry-run`, which is called `$ vsce ls`.
 This will list all the files which will be published with your extension.
 Make sure all the files you need are included.

+**Please note**: If you follow this tutorial very _closely_ please don't run the next command so the Visual Studio MarketPlace isn't flooded by duplicated extensions.
+Thank you! ✌️

 Now we can publish our package:

 ```bash